bridgeburner/playwriter/playwriter/src/prompt.md

 ## getting outputs of code execution

 You can use `console.log` to print values you want to see in the tool call result.
-For seeing logs across runs you can store then in `state.logs` and then print them later, filtering and paginating them too.
+For seeing logs across runs you can store strings in `state.logs` and then print them later, filtering and paginating them too.

 ## using page.evaluate